zty0510/Final_Project/docs/README.part1.md

   - The squawk number (应答机编号), registration number (国籍注册号) and flight number (航班号) of the flight;
   - The departure airport and the arrival airport’s IATA code of the airplane.

   Notice that you are required to store the information you get from FlightRadar24 to a temporary file, a common practice on Linux is to store it under `/tmp`.
 You should give the temporary file with a suitable name so that you can find it easily in the future.
-Before you store the file, you may need to serialize the data with some format like JSON.
+Before you store the file, you may need to serialize the data with some format like JSON or CSV.

   **Hint**: You may need to come up with a way to convert the central coordinate and range representation in this project to one that the API of FlightRadar24 or FlightAware could understand before sending it to the server.
 This involves some geometry on the sphere.
 However, your conversion could be an approximate one.

-- `spin(interval=1)`: Run `get_data_once(self)` every `interval` seconds.
+- `spin(self, interval=1)`: Run `get_data_once(self)` every `interval` seconds.

-Write a simple program to get the above information with all the information within a square whose length is 2 degree to someone on campus of ShanghaiTech(31.17940N, 121.59043E) with your crawler every 10 seconds and display the result in a proper way.
+Write a simple program to get the above information with all the information within a square whose length is 3 degree and is centered at someone on campus of ShanghaiTech (approx. `31.17940N, 121.59043E`) with your crawler every 10 seconds and display the result in a proper way.
 Be prepared to explain how the program works to the TAs.

 ## Submission

 You need to submit a report on how you design your web crawler, including what tools you used, what requests you sent to the server and how you parse the result from the server and also your code.

 Submit your report as a PDF file to Gradescope.
 Submit your implementation code to GitLab by creating a tag as followed.
 Attend the face to face check at SIST 1A-109.
+You are allowed to submit your report and implementaion for unlimited times before the deadline, only the last submission will be used for grading but all your code in to the code base and all the versions of your report are subject to the [academic code of conduct](https://si100b.org/resource-policy/#policies).

 First, make a commit from your files.
 From the root folder of this repository, run